• Skip to primary navigation

 What is “Focused value method”?

-2019-10-07 by Taichi Kawazoe
+2019-10-07 By Taichi Kawazoe

 Focused Value Method is to calculate the Regional Value Content(RVC)